-Examples of corruption can be found in rich countries as well as poor - four of the past seven governors of the US state of Illinois have gone to prison for corruption.
+Examples of corruption can be found in rich countries as well as poor.
+At one time recently four of the past seven governors of the US state of Illinois went to prison for corruption.
 And in 2015 several UK MPs were found to have been abusing their expenses allowances.
 At the same time, respect for commercial banks in the UK has never been lower as a result of recent scandals which include pensions mis-selling, endowment mortgage fraud, the payment protection insurance scam, LIBOR rigging, tax evasion and insider trading.
-Also London-based HSBC was found to have had lax controls that allowed Latin American drug cartels to launder hundreds of millions of dollars which resulted in a fine of US$1.9bn (£1.5bn).
+Also London-based HSBC was found to have had lax controls that allowed Latin American drug cartels to launder hundreds of millions of dollars which resulted in a fine of US$1.9bn (£1.4bn).
 Then there was the racketeering that has gone on in football (soccer), the 'beautiful game', under former president Sepp Blatter at the Zurich-based FIFA, the governing body of world football.
 Here the US Justice Department charged most of Blatter's FIFA executive alleging that they accepted multi-million dollar kickbacks over 24 years and which resulted in Blatter having to stand down.
 And now in athletics, Lamine Diack, the former head of the International Association of Athletics federations (IAAF), is to stand trial on charges of corruption and money laundering whilst the World Anti-Doping Agency (WADA) has levelled allegations of cheating and doping against athletes from several countries including Russia, Turkey, Kenya and Ukraine saying that authorities in these countries turned a blind eye.

 Corruption, however, is more detrimental and happens more readily in the developing world through lack of transparency, patronage politics, a large public sector, endless bureaucracy, weak institutions and poor pay.
 And in Africa, it is almost expected, as traditionally the Big Man (president) is entitled to enrich himself at the expense of others.
 In his State of the Nation speech in October, 2013, Jose Eduardo dos Santos, President of Angola, went even further demanding that he be allowed 'to act with the impunity enjoyed by rulers in feudal times' and went on to incite African leaders to loot their countries' resources and to exploit and neglect their people!